Religious nationalism: Shinto

-The "State Shinto" term was thus used to categorize, and abolish, Imperial Japanese practices that relied on Shinto to support nationalistic ideology.
+The "State Shinto" term was used to categorize, and promote, Imperial Japanese practices that relied on Shinto to support Japan's nationalistic ideology.
 By refusing to ban Shinto practices outright, Japan's post-war constitution was thus able to preserve full freedom of religion.

 Sikh

 The Khalistan movement is a Sikh separatist movement seeking to create a homeland for Sikhs by establishing a sovereign state, called Khālistān ('Land of the Khalsa'), in the Punjab region.
-The proposed state would consist of land that currently forms Punjab, India and Punjab, Pakistan.
+The proposed state would consist of land that currently forms Punjab, India.

 Other religious movements and nationalism

 In the Korean peninsula, the Donghak movement and its leader, Choe Je-u, were inspired by Korean Catholic missionaries.
 However, they condemned the 'Western learning' preached by missionaries and contrasted it with the indigenous 'Eastern learning'.
 They started a rebellion in 1894 in Jeolla province in southwestern Korea.
 The Donghak movement served as a template for the later Daejonggyo and Jeungsan-gyo movements, as well as for other religious nationalist movements.
 The Buddhist-influenced Daejonggyo movement financed guerillas in Manchuria during Japanese colonial rule of both Korea and Manchuria.
 The North Korean state ideology, Juche, is sometimes classified as a religion in the United States Department of State's human rights reports.